cfe-lab/Kive/INSTALL.md

     FastSchedule=1
     SchedulerType=sched/builtin

+It is advised to use cgroup-based process tracking, which is more reliable than pgid tracking.

+	ProctrackType=proctrack/cgroup

+NOTE: cgroup tracking by slurm requires the linux kernel to appropriately configured to allow cgroup-based tracking.
+If the machine is wrongly configured, slurmd will fail to start. cgroup is configured if the /sys/fs/cgroup/ directory is mounted.
+In August 2017, on our machine running scyld 7.3, proper cgroup configuration required a modified /etc/beowulf/init.d/98slurm startup script to be put into place in order to accomplish this.

 By default, Kive requires three slurm partitions (job queues) of differing priority to be defined in order to work.
 On startup, Kive will check the slurm configuration.